Ex-Charlottesville police chief getting paycheck until July

 Thomas stepped down in December after the release of the report by former federal prosecutor Tim Heaphy over the August 2017 “Unite the Right” rally.

-Wheeler says Thomas didn’t enter a contract when he was hired in 2016 that is standard for most public employees.
+Wheeler says that Thomas didn’t enter the standard contract for most public employees when he was hired in 2016.

 Virginia Coalition for Open Government Director Megan Rhyne says the contract should be disclosed in her opinion.